 Wired headset connections may be a little more limiting, but they come with their own advantages, too — you don’t have to worry about wireless audio cutting out at a key point, for example.
 That’s one reason this Turtle Beach headset has such a good reputation as a reliable competitive gaming headset.

-Finally, we’ll point out another advantaged to choose wired over wireless: You can get many of the same audio perks and sound quality at a significantly lower price, while also makes this Turtle Beach headset one of the more affordable picks at the higher end of gaming headphones.
+Finally, we’ll point out another advantage to choosing wired over wireless: You can get many of the same audio perks and sound quality at a significantly lower price, which also makes this Turtle Beach headset one of the more affordable picks at the higher end of gaming headphones.

 Why should you buy this?
 Razer's headset is perfect for streaming and immersive sound — and the haptic feedback is an interesting plus!

 Razer's powerful headset offers haptic feedback and much more.

 Who’s it for?
 Gamers who want a unique headset that's fit for every type of gaming experience.

 Why we picked the Razer Nari Ultimate for Xbox One:

 Razer crafted this headset for competitive gaming and added a very unique feature it calls HyperSense, or haptic feedback, which creates mini vibrations to indicate in-game actions from gun recoil to explosions (and is fully adjustable).
 It also supports Windows Sonic audio for Microsoft-certified surround sound and will work with the Series X if you ever decide to upgrade.